 Four nights per week, French Quarter and Riverside hosts their own evening campfires where you can roast marshmallows.
 They also show movies under the stars four nights a week too.
 Each resort also has its own playground.
 Additionally, you can find an old-fashioned fishing hole, bike rentals, and horse-drawn carriage rides at Riverside.
 The main building at French Quarter features the South Quarter Arcade and Jackson Square, the resort’s gift shop.

 For us, staying at French Quarter, even if it means that we don’t get as big of a discount, is one of the best places to stay for the price.
 We like the compact size, fewer people, and the smaller waits at the park bus stops.
 The theme is also fun, and the resort is beautiful.
 French Quarter is usually very quiet and peaceful too.
-See my review of Riverside for more specifics on that resort.
 For more information on French Quarter or Riverside, visit portorleans.org.
+For help planning your trip, see our step-by-step guide, best resources, and quick tips.
 Have questions about French Quarter?
 Have you stayed here?
 Leave me a comment with your thoughts.
 Happy travels!